HLIBCov: Parallel Hierarchical Matrix Approximation of Large Covariance Matrices and Likelihoods with Applications in Parameter Identification: Best practices (HLIBCov)

-In this section we list our recommendations and warnings. \begin{enumerate} \item Initialize variables and the license with \texttt{INIT();} \item For practical computations use the adaptive rank arithmetics. \item For the input it is enough to define a file with 3 columns: location coordinates ($x$, $y$) and the observed value, no triangles, no edges are required; \item If two locations are coincide or very close to each other, then the matrix will be close to singular or singular.
+In this section, we list our recommendations and warnings. \begin{enumerate} \item For practical computations, use adaptive-rank arithmetic since it produces smaller matrices and faster runtime. \item For the input, it is sufficient to define a file by three columns: both location coordinates ($x$, $y$) and the observed value; no triangles or edges are required. \item If two locations coincide or are very close to each other, then the matrix will be close to singular or singular.
 As a result, it will be hard to compute the Cholesky factorization.
-A remedy is to improve the quality of locations. \item Construction of $\H$-matrices permutes the indices of the degrees of freedom.
-Therefore, there are two permutation mappings: \texttt{ct->perm\_e2i()} and \texttt{ct->perm\_i2e()}.
-For example, to prepare the observation vector $\bZ$, computed on a grid, for multiplication with the hierarchical matrix $\tilde{\bL}^{-1}$ (or $\tilde{\bC}^{-1}$) use \texttt{ct->perm\_e2i()->permute(\&Z)} To find to which grid node corresponds the $i$-th row (column), use \texttt{ct->perm\_i2e()} \item HLIBpro uses smart pointers, e.g., \texttt{std::unique\_ptr} .
-If the user leaves a code block those smart pointers will automatically delete the object they manage.
-This simplifies programming and makes it much more secure. \item By default, the $\H$-Cholesky or $\H-\bL\bU$ factorizations are always DAG based.
-You can turn this off by setting \texttt{HLIB::CFG::Arith::use\_dag = false;} \item By default, HLIBpro uses all available computing cores.
-To perform computations on 16 cores, use \texttt{HLIB::CFG::set\_nthreads(16)} at the beginning of the program (after command \texttt{INIT()}). \item Since HLIBpro is working for 2D and 3D, there are only very minor changes in HLIBCov to move from 2D locations to 3D.
-Replace dim$=2$ to dim$=3$ in \\ \texttt{ TCoordinate coord(vertices, dim);} \\ Then add \texttt{ >> z} to \texttt{in >> x >> y>> z >> v;} \item Finalize all computations with \texttt{DONE()}; \end{enumerate}
+Our suggested remedy is to improve the quality of the locations by preprocessing the data. \item By default, the $\H$-Cholesky or $\H-$LU factorizations use a task-based approach employing a DAG (directed acyclic graph).
+For sequential computations this can be turned off to revert to a slightly faster recursive implementation by setting \begin{quote} \texttt{HLIB::CFG::Arith::use\_dag = false} \end{quote} \item By default, HLIBpro uses all available computing cores.
+To perform computations on 16 cores, use \texttt{HLIB::CFG::set\_nthreads(16)} at the beginning of the program (after command \texttt{INIT()}). \item Since HLIBpro is working for 1D, 2D and 3D domains, only very minor changes are required to move from 1D locations to 2D or 3D in HLIBCov.
+Replace dim$=2$ with dim$=3$ in \begin{quote} \texttt{TCoordinate coord(vertices, dim);} \end{quote} then add ``\texttt{ >> z}'' to \begin{quote} \texttt{in >> x >> y >> z >> v;} \end{quote} \end{enumerate} The $\H$-matrix data format is a rather complicated data structure (class) in HLIBpro.
+Therefore, the $\H$-matrix objects (or the pointers on them) are neither the input nor the output parameters.
+Instead, the input parameters for the HLIBpro C++ routines are: a vector (array) of locations and a vector of observations $\bZ$.
+The triangulation (a list of triangles/edges) is not needed.
+The output parameters are either scalar values or a vector; for example, the determinant, the trace, a norm, the result of the matrix-vector product, and an approximation error.